EWU-Senior-Project/EWU-Basketball-Stats-Manager/README.md

 - ### Navigate to cloned repo and enter `code .` to open the repo in VS Code using remote connection.

-- ### Remote into Dev Container <small>(using green box in the bottom left)</small>
+- ### Look at the box in the bottom left to see if the container is running
+- ### If it is not running, select the box to open the command palette
+- ### Select the option: `reopen in container`

 ## VERY IMPORTANT!!!

-### We did not get to the point of setting up dev certificates.
-This causes the issue of not allowing the Fetch API to access endpoints
+### Dev Certificates not implemented yet.
+This blocks Fetch API's access to endpoints.

-- ### To fix this, you can create a file called .env within the client directory and paste `export NODE_TLS_REJECT_UNAUTHORIZED=0` into it
+- ### To fix this, you can create a file called .env at the root of the client directory and paste `export NODE_TLS_REJECT_UNAUTHORIZED=0` into it.

 # Development